assertions.h#

 Exception type thrown when an ONNX assertion fails.

-Derives from std::runtime_error and carries the formatted assertion message produced by barf().
+Derives from std::runtime_error and carries the assertion message.

 Public Functions